The opinions expressed by writers are their own and do not necessarily represent the views of the Cumberland Country Republican Committee.

 The Judeo-Christian religious tradition presented humankind with the revolutionary truth that the universe was not random, or created by malicious or capricious gods, but was instead created by one, transcendent God of love and goodness who promoted a moral code articulated in the Ten Commandments and the teachings of Jesus to love one’s enemy.
 These religious beliefs gave inherent value and dignity to every human being, without regard to their race, class, or nationality.
 The poorest and most scorned person could be as close to the indwelling God as the wealthiest person in society.

 God was presented as a color-blind Source of Love who created all human beings as sacred, incarnational individuals who were born with the inalienable rights to be free and to grow in divinity as Beings of Love, each with their unique and personal relationship of love with their Creator.

 It was this view of human beings that inspired the spread of human rights in the Judeo-Christian world, culminating in the historically unprecedented creation of a country—the United States—that was deliberately formed by its people with a government that would act as a servant to its citizens.
 In America, the people rule.

 Those same Judeo-Christian ethics motivated good-hearted, freedom-loving people to end the plague of slavery in America, less than eighty years after the founding of the country, and later to establish guarantees that have brought the United States forward to the point where, in 1991, the black professor Orlando Patterson, the John Cowles Chair in Sociology at Harvard University, stated in a New York Times op-ed titled “Race, Gender and Liberal Fallacies” that America:

 This is not a description of a systemically racist country.

 Peter Falkenberg Brown is a native of Portland.
-He's the Chairman of the Gray Republican Committee and is the Communications Director for the CCRC.
+He's the Chairman of the Gray Republican Committee and is the Info/Web Committee Chair for the CCRC.